 March 27, 1976 - The first portion of the Metrorail system opens to the public.

-January 13, 1982 - Subway train derails during afternoon rush hour near the Federal Triangle on the Orange line, three dead, 25 injured.
+January 13, 1982 - A subway train derails during afternoon rush hour near the Federal Triangle on the Orange line.
+Three people are killed and 25 injured.

 January 13, 2001 - The final portion of Metrorail is completed.

 2004 - Three new subway stations open, two on the Blue line and one on the Red line.

 January 20, 2009 - The Metro sets a record with 1,544,721 rail and bus trips on the day of President Barack Obama's inauguration.

 June 22, 2009 - Two subway cars collide on the Red Line in Washington, DC during afternoon rush hour.
 Nine people are killed and more than 70 are injured.

 July 26, 2014 - The Silver Line opens, adding an additional 11.7 miles to Washington, DC's Metro.

 January 12, 2015 - One person is killed and more than 80 others are hospitalized after a train station at L'Enfant Plaza fills with smoke.
 The smoke condition was caused by an "electrical arcing accident" on the third rail, according to the National Transportation Safety Board.
 The incident prompts the Federal Transit Administration to begin work on a report identifying Metrorail safety issues.

 June 17, 2015 - The FTA releases its report, which identifies numerous hazards throughout the Metrorail system.
 The problems include an understaffed control center, employees using personal cellphones while on duty and a poor radio communications network.

 March 14, 2016 - An electrical fire in a Metro tunnel causes major delays on the Orange, Silver and Blue lines.